riscv-steel/riscv-steel/docs/README.md

-## RISC-V Steel Core
+## Welcome to RISC-V Steel

-RISC-V Steel is a free and open 32-bit processor core that implements the RV32I instruction set of the RISC-V architecture.
-It is designed to be easily reused in new RISC-V based hardware designs, from small embedded projects to complex systems on a chip.
+RISC-V Steel is a free and open platform for embedded systems development based on the RISC-V instruction set architecture.
+It is intended for use as a soft-core on FPGA boards and kits and features a 32-bit RISC-V processor core, programmable memory, UART transceiver and an API for software development.

 ### How to get started

-The easiest way to start a new project with RISC-V Steel is to modify the [Hello World](https://github.com/riscv-steel/riscv-steel-core/tree/main/hello-world-project) project.
-It contains some basic devices in addition to the core so that it can be easily expanded into a larger system.
-The steps to run this project on an **Arty A7-35T** development board can be found in the Quick Start Guide.
+The easiest way to start with RISC-V Steel is to modify the [Hello World](https://github.com/riscv-steel/riscv-steel-core/tree/main/hello-world-project) project.
+Steps for running this project on an **Arty A7-35T** FPGA board can be found in the [Quick Start Guide](https://riscv-steel.github.io/riscv-steel-core/quick-start-guide/).

 [**Check out the Quick Start Guide!**](https://riscv-steel.github.io/riscv-steel-core/quick-start-guide/)

-Would you like a version of the Quick Start Guide for other FPGAs and development boards?
+Would you like a version of it for other FPGA boards and kits?
 Please let us know by opening a [new discussion](https://github.com/riscv-steel/riscv-steel-core/discussions).

 ### Features